• Skip to primary navigation

 Think of Basic Economy as no-frills, unbundled flying.
 This is meant to be a lower-cost option and compete with low-cost carriers, such as Spirit and Frontier Airlines.

 Currently, United Basic Economy routes are still limited, but they continue to expand the fare class.
 These include both domestic and international routes.
-So, I would expect this to eventually roll out to the majority of their routes.

 It’s important to understand before buying a Basic Economy ticket that these fares are not the same as booking a standard United economy ticket.